ali-20984/machinit/readme.md

 The following aliases are provided in `assets/.aliases` for quick command-line shortcuts.

+Note: these aliases live in `assets/.aliases`.
+Source this file from your shell rc to enable them (for example, add `source /path/to/machinit/assets/.aliases` to `~/.zshrc` or `~/.bashrc`).
+The file is intended to be compatible with both bash and zsh; do not execute it directly because aliases defined in a subshell will not persist in your interactive shell.

 - `bup` — `brew update && brew upgrade && brew cleanup` — update Homebrew, upgrade packages, cleanup
 - `reloaddns` — `dscacheutil -flushcache && sudo killall -HUP mDNSResponder` — flush macOS DNS cache and restart `mDNSResponder` (requires `sudo`)
 - `dnsreload` — `dscacheutil -flushcache && sudo killall -HUP mDNSResponder` — flush macOS DNS cache and restart `mDNSResponder` (requires `sudo`)